Learning a convex cost-to-go for single step model predictive control: Introduction

-This is related to approaches in inverse optimal control and approximate dynamic programming.
-In inverse optimal control a data-set of state-input pairs from a controller or an expert is fitted to a simple MPC controller by learning a value function, such that the simple MPC controller is approximately optimal \cite{keshavarz2011}.
-In approximate dynamic programming, the value function is approximated (commonly iteratively) based on some metric, e.g. \cite{wang2009performance} solved a semi-definite problem offline to find a convex quadratic value function to approximate the cost-to-go.
+{Two approaches that can be used to find such a cost-to-go term are} inverse optimal control and approximate dynamic programming.
+In inverse optimal control a data-set of state-input pairs from a controller or an expert is fitted to a simple MPC controller by learning a value function, such that the simple MPC controller is approximately optimal \citep{keshavarz2011}.
+In approximate dynamic programming, the value function is approximated (commonly iteratively) based on some metric, e.g. \citet{wang2009performance} solved a semi-definite problem offline to find a convex quadratic value function to approximate the cost-to-go.

+{In the present paper, we consider learning (offline) a convex surrogate of the \ctg of a convex (robust) MPC problem with the primary aim of reducing the online computational cost of the MPC problem.
+We emphasise that this problem class includes linear MPC (the most commonly implemented MPC) and more general problems, e.g., a problem with convex (but potentially non-linear) state, cost and input inequality constraints, and linear dynamics is convex.
+One can also construct convex MPC problems through Disciplined Convex Programming \citep{grant2006disciplined} to ensure convexity.

-In this work, we approximate the \ctg by a convex surrogate.
-By choosing a convex surrogate we can use it in a convex MPC scheme and still maintain convexity, leading to low computational effort \cite{boyd2004book} and avoiding the standard difficulties of optimising over neural networks.
-Furthermore, the restriction of the surrogate to be convex can be regarded as a form of regularisation thus avoiding the difficulty of tuning the training problem to avoid over-fittings.
-In particular, we focus on two convex surrogates: (1) an interpolating convex function given as the solution of a convex function, and (2) an input-convex neural network, which is a network that is non-convex to train, but convex to optimise over.
+If the original problem is convex, then use of a convex surrogate has several clear benefits.
+Firstly using a convex surrogate maintains convexity.
+This avoids the standard difficulties of optimising over general surrogates (see \citet{ceccon2022omlt} and the references therein).} Furthermore, the restriction of the surrogate to be convex can be regarded as a form of regularisation thus avoiding the difficulty of tuning the training problem to avoid over-fitting. { Our numerical results imply that this restriction improves the data efficiency of learning the surrogate.
+Lastly, we would like to note that despite convexity, convex MPC problems can still be challenging to solve in real-time due to the model size, e.g. see \citet{kumar2021industrial}, or when considering uncertainty.}

+{We} focus on two convex surrogates: (1) an interpolating convex function given as the solution of a convex function and (2) an input-convex neural network (ICNN), which is a network that is non-convex to train but convex to optimise over.
 In contrast to learning a control policy, this approach is more flexible as changes to problem data can be incorporated by partially lengthening the control horizon and updating the optimisation problem with the new data.

-This approach is related to \cite{Abdufattokhov2021,Agrawal2020}.
-In the former, a quadratic cost function is parameterised by a neural network such that the approximation error of the parametric quadratic objective and the \ctg is minimised.
-In the latter the parameters of a convex MPC problem are adjusted such that the performance metric of the policy implicitly defined by the convex MPC problem is maximised.